henrik392/ml-project-group/reports/ablation_study_analysis.md

 - degrees=10.0 with mosaic=1.0 (no mixup)
 ```

-**Why performance degrades**:
+**Hypotheses for performance degradation**:
-1. **COTS orientation consistency**: Starfish may have preferred orientations in underwater video
+1. **COTS orientation consistency** (unverified): Starfish may have preferred orientations in underwater video sequences.
+Rotation augmentation may introduce unrealistic orientations.
-2. **Small object distortion**: Rotation can distort tiny objects, making them harder to detect
+2. **Small object distortion** (plausible): Rotation transformations may distort tiny objects, potentially making them harder to detect at small scales.
-3. **Insufficient epochs**: 5 epochs not enough to benefit from rotation diversity
+3. **Insufficient training** (likely): 5 epochs may not be enough for the model to benefit from increased augmentation diversity.
-4. **Trade-off**: More augmentation diversity vs. object integrity
+4. **Augmentation trade-off**: More diversity vs. object integrity - needs empirical testing.

 **Evidence**:
 ```